iankitdev/neogcamp-ferb-speak/README.md

-## Its a fun English to Phineas & Ferb Latin translation website built with HTML5, CSS3 and vanillaJS.
+## Its a fun English to Phineas & Ferb Latin translation website built with HTML5, CSS3 and VanillaJS.

 ### While Building this we used API fetching